miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 at the next tier.
 I'm not 100% sure, but I think keeping it on Claude 3.7 Sonnet was causing that, so I'm experimenting with Auto.

+Additionally, most of the coding is actually done by the time I do the following prompt.
+That is to spare you an excessively long article.
+I know some people might like to see the play-by-play evolution of the code, but when there's a lot of back-and-forth iteration, it would be sizable and undermine the article.
+So at the end of such a coding session, I ask the AI (which one, I don't know) to summarize what we just did.

 **Prompt**: Summarize in article format what we just did.
 Include context regarding the purpose of the @context_foo.py program, and what we just did to theoretically improve it and why this might work.

 **Response**: